hci-gnomex/gnomex/README_INSTALL_TOMCAT.txt

 ------------------------------------------------
 Fast Data Transfer is a utility developed by CalTech and CERN.
 See http://monalisa.cern.ch/FDT/.
 GNomEx can be configured with FDT, which is equipped to deal with the transfer of large data files over the internet.
-NOTE:  At this time, FDT in GNomEx is set up to work with the Orion application server running on Unix and Linux based systems.
+NOTE:  At this time, FDT in GNomEx is set up to work with the tomcat application server running on Unix and Linux based systems.
 If you are running GNomex on a Windows or Mac server, GNomEx is is not yet configured to work.